-Using our state-of-the-art laser treatments, we can treat many benign sunspots as well as some very superficial or precancerous skin cancers.
+Using our laser treatments, we can treat many benign sunspots as well as some very superficial or precancerous skin cancers.
 It is not used to treat melanoma skin cancers.
 Occasionally the lesion may need further treatment, a different treatment, or may require a biopsy.

 Any skin cancer that is not suitable for less invasive management will require formal surgical excision.
-These are performed in or clinic under local anaesthetic.
+These are often performed in or clinic under local anaesthetic.

 The surgery in our clinic involves removing the entire visible skin cancer with a healthy margin of normal appearing skin to maximise the chance of complete removal of all microscopic (non-visible) skin cancer often hiding adjacent to the visible lesion.